SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/rds.md

 - **AWS Kinesis Firehose for Logs**.
 Configure an [AWS Kinesis Firehose for Logs](https://help.sumologic.com/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-logs-source/#create-an-aws-kinesis-firehose-for-logssource) (Recommended); or
 - **Lambda Log Forwarder**.
 Configure a collection of Amazon CloudWatch Logs using our AWS Lambda function using a Sumo Logic provided CloudFormation template, as described in [Amazon CloudWatch Logs](https://help.sumologic.com/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/) or configure collection without using CloudFormation, see [Collect Amazon CloudWatch Logs using a Lambda Function](https://help.sumologic.com/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/collect-with-lambda-function/).<br/>

-- While configuring the cloud Watch log source, following Field can be added in the source:
+- While configuring the cloud Watch log source, following fields can be added in the source:
    - Add an **account** field and assign it a value which is a friendly name/alias to your AWS account from which you are collecting logs.
 This name will appear in the Sumo Logic Explorer View.
 Logs can be queried via the **account** field.
    - Add a **region** field and assign it the value of the respective AWS region where the RDS exists.
    - Add an **accountId** field and assign it the value of the respective AWS account id which is being used.